 Kazakhstan gained its independence from the former Soviet Union on 16 December 1991.
-In 1998, the capital was moved from the south eastern city of Almaty to the northern city of Astana.
+In 1998, the capital was moved from the south-eastern city of Almaty to the northern city of Astana.
 On 23 March 2019, the capital was renamed 'Nur-Sultan' in honour of the previous President of 30 years, Nursultan Nazarbayev.

 The national language, Kazakh, is a Turkic language and is thus akin to the Kyrgyz, Uzbek, Tatar, Turkmen and Uighur languages spoken across Central Asia.
 Kazakh has a well-established community of speakers in Kyrgyzstan and Tajikistan as well as in Mongolia, China and Iran.
 It can be written in Cyrillic, Latin or Arabic script.
 Russian is extensively used for administrative and technical purposes, and is still a first language for a significant proportion of the population.

 Kazakhstan is a member of numerous multilateral organisations including the United Nations (UN), Organisation of Islamic Cooperation (OIC), Shanghai Cooperation Organisation (SCO), North Atlantic Cooperation Council (NACC), Commonwealth of Independent States (CIS), Collective Security Treaty Organisation (CSTO) and the Organisation for Security and Cooperation in Europe (OSCE).
-It was the OSCE Chair in 2010, holding the first OSCE Summit for 11 years in Astana that year.
+It was the OSCE Chair in 2010, holding the first OSCE Summit for 11 years in Nur-Sultan that year.
 Kazakhstan joined the World Trade Organization on 30 November 2015 and in June 2016; Kazakhstan became a non-permanent UN Security Council member for the 2017-18 year, becoming the first state in the Central Asia region to be selected.

 Kazakhstan is a presidential republic where power rests almost entirely with the President.
 Kazakhstan has had two constitutions since independence.
 The first gave the President wide-ranging powers.
 The second, approved by referendum in 1995, further strengthened the President's role by abolishing the position of Vice-President.
 Kazakhstan's constitution provides for a Prime Minister and a deputy Prime Minister, both appointed by the President.

-The President is elected by direct vote for a five year term.
-He appoints the Prime Minister and the First Deputy Prime Minister.
+The President is elected by direct vote for a five-year term.
+The President appoints the Prime Minister and the First Deputy Prime Minister.
 The Parliament consists of a Senate (upper house) and the Majlis (lower house).
 There are 47 members of the Senate, 15 of whom are appointed by the President.
 The other members are popularly elected by proportional representation.
 The Majlis comprises 107 seats.
-Members are popularly elected to serve four year terms.
+Members are popularly elected to serve four-year terms.

-Elections in Kazakhstan are held on a national level to elect a President and the Parliament (the upper and lower Houses) every five years.
+Elections in Kazakhstan are held every five years on a national level to elect a President and the Parliament (the upper and lower Houses).
 Local elections for local representative bodies (Maslikhats) are also held every five years.
-Federal Elections are administered by the Central Election Commission of the Republic of Kazakhstan.
+Federal elections are administered by the Central Election Commission of the Republic of Kazakhstan.
 Politics in Kazakhstan is dominated by the Nur-Otan Party.
-During the last Majlis (lower house) election in January 2012 , Nur-Otan Party, won 81 per cent of the vote.
-Two other parties closely aligned with Nur-Otan won seats, making this Kazakhstan’s first multi-party parliament.
+During the Majlis (lower house) election in January 2012, Nur-Otan Party, won 81 per cent of the vote.
+Two other parties closely aligned with Nur-Otan won seats, making this Kazakhstan's first multi-party parliament.
 Most recently In June 2019, the Nur-Otan Party won 71 per cent of the vote and Dania Espaeva (Ak Zhol Party) became the first female presidential candidate in Kazakhstan history.